Ray Tico: Biography

 Ramon Jacinto Herrera, alias Ray Tico, was born in Limón, Costa Rica in 1928.
-He received his first guitar when he was 7 years old, and he never let go since.
-When he was a teenager he left for Colombia as a fisherman, and it is there that he began his career as a musician, which continued for the rest of his life.
+He received his first guitar when he was 7 years old.
+When he was a teenager, he left for Colombia as a fisherman, and there began his career as a musician.

 Musical career

 In 1953, he went to Cuba where he adopted the nickname Ray Tico, as well as composing "Eso es Imposible" ("That is Impossible"), his biggest hit among the more than 50 other songs that he wrote.
-His unique style of guitar playing, that also includes using it as a percussion instrument, became his personal stamp of distinction.
+His unique style of guitar playing, which notably included using it as a percussion instrument, became his personal stamp of distinction.
 With his new fame, Ray moved to the U.S., frequently playing at the Waldorf Astoria New York.
-Later in Hollywood, he gained fame as a latin playboy, often invited to join the most famous people of the era like Frank Sinatra, Nat King Cole, and Sammy Davis Jr.
+Later in Hollywood, he gained fame as a playboy, often invited to join the most famous people of the era like Frank Sinatra, Nat King Cole, and Sammy Davis Jr.

 In 1969, at the age of 41, after having passed on the music and culture of Costa Rica throughout the world, Ray returned to Costa Rica to stay.
 He spent the next 38 years writing songs and playing in virtually every important event that occurred in the country, including presidential inaugurations.